 I have an hypothesis about the cause of the obvious differences in the ”actualized intelligence” of the various members of the human race.
 I have to say right off the bat that this is really just speculation - but we have to begin somewhere.
 And I do have some, albeit very limited, empirical evidence for the ideas that I present below.

 My hypothesis is, to put it bluntly, that the obvious differences in various individuals´ actualized intelligence are due almost exclusively to volition.
-I do not think that “nature” and “nurture” play any major role in determining people´s realized intelligence - leaving aside cases of persons with damaged brains (e.g. Down´s syndrome and the like) and children whose minds are crippled by a literally terrifying environment while growing up.
+I do not think that “nature” and “nurture” play any major role in determining people´s realized intelligence - leaving aside cases of persons with damaged brains (e.g. Down´s syndrome and the like) and relatively rare cases of children whose minds are crippled by a literally terrifying environment while growing up.

 Most psychologists today assume that intelligence is determined by a combination of nature and nurture.
 While most Objectivists, as I understand it, believe that there is a large component of volition involved in intelligence - but that there is an upper limit to a person´s intelligence which is set by heredity and which explains the modest intelligence of most men.
 So most Objectivists, as I understand it, believe that the majority of “common men” cannot, and never could have, become intellectual giants on the order of Ayn Rand, Aristotle, Isaac Newton etc. "It is not their fault" most Objectivists would say.